giyu51/file-difference-checker/README.md

 # :file_folder:  File Difference Checker

-**:notes: File Difference Checker** is a Python script that allows you to compare the contents of two text files and identify the differences between them.
+**:file_folder: File Difference Checker** is a Python script that allows you to compare the contents of two text files and identify the differences between them.
 It provides a convenient way to analyze and understand changes between two versions of a file.

 ## :sparkles: Features